-We will be offering a Peer Counseling Program to any Junior or Senior who wishes to join.
-They will be getting their Peer Mentor Applications the second week of school during Advisory.
+We will be offering a Peer Counseling Program to any Sophomore, Junior or Senior who wishes to join.
+They will be getting their Peer Mentor Applications during the month of September during Advisory.

 - HELPING KIDS AND TEENS FEEL CALM, CONFIDENT, CO-OPERATIVE AND COPE WITH LIFE: If you have a teenager at high school, then it's quite likely you might have one of the four concerns below:

 - Last minute assignments.
 Do you worry that your teen is an underachiever?
 Does it seem like they often do the bare minimum, at the last possible second?
 Are you concerned that they spend a lot of time socialising, on the computer, on their phone or just seemingly wasting time?
 Read More